autopkg/bkerns-recipes/README.md

 Exact same functionality as the standard Synplicity client recipes (above), but downloads the SSO client instead of Standard (slightly different).

+####Microsoft Office 2016

+JSS recipes for MS Word, Excel, PowerPoint, Outlook, and OneNote updates that reference the download recipes in the "recipes" repo.

+####Microsoft OneNote

+A JSS recipe for Microsoft OneNote app from the App Store.

 ####StuffIt

 A Pkg recipe for StuffIt Expander that references keelysam's download recipe.